mastodon-sc/mastodon-documentation/docs/partA/numerical_features_tags_the_table_view.md

 -   `Outgoing link` is the same thing, but for the link forward in time.
 -   `Default` mode does not rely on feature values but simply uses the default color in the view.

+There are also modes that are related to the branch graph (`Branch-spot`, etc.) but we will discuss them in its dedicated tutorial.

 Depending on the mode you chose, the content of the drop-down list below, called `Spot feature`, will change to reflect either the list of spot features or the link features.
 Select **Spot** as a color mode and **Spot intensity** as feature.
 Two new drop-down list appear on the right of the feature list.